-The NZTA does not encourage the use of non-standard traffic sign formats (ie, those not depicted in these web specifications) in any visual media.
+Waka Kotahi does not encourage the use of non-standard traffic sign formats (ie, those not depicted in the specifications on this website) in any visual media.
 The standard shape, colour and legend of traffic signs have been carefully designed to help road users quickly see and understand them.